ailinzi/xianlinzi/Pooling-FAQ.md

 Contribute to Chia-Network/pool-reference development by creating an account on GitHub.

-just to clarify, i will probbaly run the api and frontend on different subdomains
+just to clarify, i will probbaly run the api and frontend on different subdomains providing the login url /base url could be as simple as adding a pool info field for it

 # Draft FAQ Items